justsml/dans-blog/content/posts/2023-08-18--should-you-use-named-or-default-exports/index.md

 cover: austin-kirk-cHX_Eih2hkY-unsplash-cropped.jpg
 ---

-# Should ES6 modules use `named` or `default` exports?
+# Should you use `named` or `default` exports in JavaScript?

 There’s no shortage of strongly worded articles on this topic.

 The majority judge `default export` as “terrible.”
-Others maintain it should be the default (e.g. AirBnb style guide.)
+Others maintain `default` should win (e.g. AirBnb style guide.)

-They often blame **entirely temporary** things: IDE auto-import bugs, a particular bundler’s tree-shaking abilities, or possibility of typos naming an import.
+They often blame **entirely temporary** things: IDE auto-import bugs, a particular bundler’s tree-shaking abilities, or the mere possibility of typos when naming an import.

 Have we missed the point of `export`ing in the first place?

-**It’s about Communication. ✨**
+**Code is Communication. ✨**

 > We are sending a signal to `import`ers _how to use a thing._